-- When available, appropriateness criteria published by medical professional organizations should be utilized.
-Comment: An accepted indication is generally written by the referring health care provider.
+- When available, appropriateness criteria published by medical professional organizations should be utilized.Comment: An accepted indication is generally written by the referring health care provider.
+In some - Comment: An accepted indication is generally written by the referring health care provider.
 In some instances it can only be assessed at the time of the examination. - 2.2.3.2B The maintenance schedule for each system will depend on the degree of use and should be frequent enough to allow for accurate collection of data. - 2.3B The protocol should include the indications for a limited examination and the descriptions of the limited examination.
 Separate limited examination protocols may also be written. - 2.4.1B Headgear for monitoring transducer fixation should be used (when appropriate). - 2.8B The annual procedure volume should be sufficient to maintain proficiency in examination techniques and interpretation. - In general, a facility should perform a minimum of 100 complete examinations annually.